Infisical/node-packer/lts/doc/api/vm.md

 ```

 ## Class: `vm.SyntheticModule`

 <!-- YAML
+added:
+ - v13.0.0
-added: v12.16.0
+ - v12.16.0
 -->

 > Stability: 1 - Experimental

-*This feature is only available with the `--experimental-vm-modules` command
+This feature is only available with the `--experimental-vm-modules` command
-flag enabled.*
+flag enabled.

 * Extends: {vm.Module}